smmalavi/TMS-ioFit/README.md

 # TMS ioFit

 TMS ioFit is an open-source Matlab-based toolbox for fast, accurate and automated estimation of neural recruitment or input-output (IO) curves and parameters with closed-loop transcranial magnetic stimulation (TMS) based on the Fisher information matrix (FIM) optimal sampling method.
+In the FIM-based optimal sampling method, the intensity of TMS pulses is chosen optimally from the location of maximum infomation.

 TMS ioFit administers a train of TMS pulses, updates the estimation after each pulse, and continues the process until the IO curve and parameters are estimated with a desired level of accuracy.

-TMS ioFit supports the IO curve estimation by using optimal and uniform sampling methods.
-In the uniform sampling, the intensity of TMS pulses is uniformly distributed.
-In the optimal sampling method, the intensity of TMS pulses is chosen based on the Fisher information matrix (FIM).
+TMS ioFit also supports the IO curve estimation by using the conventional uniform sampling method, where the intensity of TMS pulses is uniformly distributed.

 In comparison with the uniform sampling method, the FIM-based optimal sampling method results in more accurate estimation of the IO curve and parameters with fewer TMS pulses.

 The fundamentals of FIM based IO curve estimation has been discussed in [1].